kubernetes-sigs/cluster-api-provider-azure/docs/troubleshooting.md

 ### Nodes did not come online

-If as a result of a new cluster create operation, or a new machine or machinepool resource to an existing cluster, one or more nodes did not join the cluster, you can use some of the above guidance to SSH into the VM(s) and debug what happened.
+If as a result of a new cluster create operation, or as a result of adding a new machine or machinepool resource to an existing cluster, one or more nodes did not join the cluster, you can use some of the above guidance to SSH into the VM(s) and debug what happened.
 First, let's find out which VMs were created but failed to join the cluster by introspecting all VMs in the cluster resource group, and comparing them to the nodes present in the cluster:

 ```
 $ export CLUSTER_RESOURCE_GROUP=my-cluster-rg